OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

   munge -n | unmunge          # Displays information about the Munge key munge -n | ssh somehost unmunge remunge

+You may check the Munge_ log file ``/var/log/munge/munged.log`` for any warnings or errors.

 Configure the auth/slurm authentication plugin
 ==============================================